 High-quality products and services are a critical component of any successful business.
 But quality is not the only thing that drives sales.
 Your approach to sales can make a substantial difference in how customers perceive you, and whether or not they want to keep coming back for more.
-Customer engagement is your bread and butter for creating repeat customers who are brand loyal.
+Consumer engagement is your bread and butter for creating repeat customers who are brand loyal.
 Looking to improve your consumer engagement strategy?
 You’ve come to the right place.

-The Foundations of Customer Engagement
+The Foundations of Consumer Engagement

 Excellent service is the keystone to building a positive relationship with customers that will increase their trust in your brand.
 We know they are crucial since about 86% of consumers would say that their loyalty is driven by brand likeability, and 83% say trust.

 So how does a brand stay likable and trustworthy?
 Quality, service, and shopping experience make up three areas to focus on when it comes to engaging customers.